 On top of this, the range of catering and service required to power these hospitality operations are diverse and comprehensive, putting pressure on a labour market already experiencing shortages across high level hospitality skill sets.
 The demand for highly skilled chefs, baristas and boardroom waiters is ongoing and far less seasonal than the wider hospitality industry with corporate offices only slowing during school holiday periods and the Christmas break.

-So how are corporate hospitality managers overcoming these issues to maximise their team’s performance?
 It seems that flexibility is one of the key ingredients.
 The ability to tap into a flexible workforce, sourced from an ever-widening area, is paramount to overcoming the challenges of a widely fluctuating roster.
 The rise of the gig economy has helped, with more people choosing to take on a variety of roles over the working week to achieve financial security.
 Corporate hospitality managers are also relying more and more on agency staff, such as Clifford Wallace Agency, to achieve this flexibility, taking pressure off rosters and easing payroll related expenditure.

 As the inhouse corporate hospitality industry change continues to move forward at a rapid pace, agency staff will play a prominent role in overcoming logistical and budgetary issues.
 This is contributing to the ongoing professionalisation of the workforce, allowing managers to safely augment their inhouse staff with teams they can rely on to be work ready, capable and cost effective.